aspiers/git-deps/README.md

 as its nature will impact the success or failure of operations including merge, rebase, cherry-pick etc.

+### Use case 1: porting between branches

 For example when porting a commit "A" between git branches via `git cherry-pick`, it can be useful to programmatically determine in advance the minimum number of other dependent commits which would also need to be cherry-picked to provide the context for commit "A" to cleanly apply.

+### Use case 2: splitting a patch series

+Large patch series or pull requests can be quite daunting for project maintainers, since they are hard to conquer in one sitting.
+For this reason it's generally best to keep the number of commits in any submission reasonably small.
+However during normal hacking, you might accumulate a large number of patches before you start to contemplate submitting any of them upstream.
+In this case, `git-deps` can help you determine how to break them up into smaller chunks.
+Simply run

+    git deps -e $upstream_branch -s

+and then create a graph starting from the head of your local development branch, recursively expanding all the dependencies.
+This will allow you to untangle things and expose subgraphs which can be cleanly split off into separate patch series or pull requests for submission.

+### Use case 3: aiding collaborative communication

 Another use case might be to better understand levels of specialism / cross-functionality within an agile team.
 If I author a commit which